 Telephone: 07 3846 1258

 Narbethong State Special School

-Educational programs are offered to students who are vision impaired and vision impaired with additional disabilities.
+Educational programs are offered to students who are vision impaired, intellectually impaired and in some instances have additional disability areas.

-Vision Impairment services based at Narbethong State Special School include: Alternative format library and production service, Paediatric low vision clinic, Statewide braille music, Statewide vision impairment equipment and loans service
+Vision Impairment services include: Alternative format library and production service, Paediatric low vision clinic, Statewide braille music, Statewide vision impairment equipment and loans service

 Address: 25 Salisbury Street, Buranda Qld 4102

 The Australian Network on Disability (AND) is a national, membership based, for-purpose organisation that supports organisations to advance the inclusion of people with disability in all aspects of business.